Al Hirschfeld Broadway Theatre

 The Al Hirschfeld Theatre is located on the south side of West 45th Street, between 8th and 9th Avenues.
 It is marked as the Martin Beck Theatre on The Broadway Map

-When originally built, the Al Hirschfeld Theatre (then called the Martin Beck Theatre) was designed to attract attention and was the most opulent theatre of its time.
-Using fluted columns, a curved balcony and Byzantine details, the interior of this land marked theatre was as awe-inspiring as the outside.
-Since the theatre has dressing rooms for over two hundred actors, the Al Hirschfeld Theatre is ideal for large musicals with big casts.
+Using fluted columns, a curved balcony and Byzantine details, the interior of this landmarked theatre was as awe-inspiring as the outside.
+Since the theatre has dressing rooms for over two hundred actors, the Al Hirschfeld Theatre is ideal for large musicals with big casts and has seen many great productions..

 The Martin Beck Theatre (later renamed the Al Hirschfeld Theatre) was opened in 1924 by the famous vaudeville impresario Martin Beck.
 Amongst his many vaudeville accolades, in 1899 Martin Beck discovered the illusionist Houdini, who was performing rudimentary magic tricks in St. Paul, Minnesota.
 Beck convinced Houdini to focus on his "escape" routines and gave him his start in Beck's chain of Orpheum theaters.
 Although the business relationship with Houdini would sour years later, Houdini's brother Dash later wrote that Houdini owed all his success to the "astute" Martin Beck.
 Although Beck was voted out of the presidency of the newly "Public" Orpheum circuit in 1923, Beck remained a potent force in theatrical circles.
 He